 The reason I do all of the stuff I do, meditation, journaling, and all of that, is so that I can make the process of going into fear mode, adrenaline rushing, heartbeat increasing, less of an automatic thing.

 There are many stimuli that are going to invade our brain space, and body space during a day.
 It is inevitable that some of these things are going to matter a lot.
 Some of them are not going to matter at all.
 In hindsight, all of them are going to matter not a jot.

-But in the moment, everything seems to be urgent, scary, and fear-inducing.
+But at the moment, everything seems to be urgent, scary, and fear-inducing.
 We react terribly to all of it, causing all of these crazy things to happen in our brains, that cause us to stagger around in a daze, either behaving like a zombie, that’s in outer space, or like a monkey with its head cut off.

 Either option doesn’t appeal to me.
-I don’t want to escape away from this world, and hide in the imaginary places in my head.
+I don’t want to escape away from this world and hide in the imaginary places in my head.
 I also don’t want to run around, behaving like a crazy person, trying to force something to happen.